-Some trees within the district have been protected by a Tree Preservation Order to make sure that trees which contribute to the character of the area are preserved.
-You cannot do any works to these trees without applying for consent.
-If a proposal affects trees that are protected we will assess the impact of the proposal as part of the planning application.
+Tree Preservation Order (TPO) - You cannot do any works to these trees without applying for consent.
+If a proposal affects trees that are protected we will assess the impact of the proposal.
+Trees within a conservation area are also protected.

 - Thurgarton Hundred Workhouse